Pyleks/Milestone-Project-3/README.md

 #### Add Recipe (Only available when logged in)
 This can be found as a blue button once logged in on the home page.
-Allowing the user to add their own image url, recipe name, callout text, portions, ingredients and the steps to make a recipe.
+Allowing the user to add their own image url, recipe name, description text, portions, ingredients and the steps to make a recipe.
 This page looks the same for user and administrator